inxi :: script configuration

 These can all be adjusted on a per user basis using the inxi -c 94 through 99 options.

 In general I think it's easier to see the colors using the color selector tool, but if you already know what color scheme you want, or if it's for a distribution or package, of course you can create any color defaults you want.

 It's very important NOT to use any other than the basic set of color schemes offered by inxi irc color selectors because the other ones are often not visible to other users on IRC even if you can see it fine on your system.
 This applies to the default and the IRC colors.

 See inxi's help menu (-h or --help) for full explanation of the various colors and schemes, and please run it yourself to see what the colors really look like.

 DEFAULT_COLOR_SCHEME=2 GLOBAL_COLOR_SCHEME='' IRC_COLOR_SCHEME='' IRC_CONS_COLOR_SCHEME='' IRC_X_TERM_COLOR_SCHEME='' CONSOLE_COLOR_SCHEME='' VIRT_TERM_COLOR_SCHEME=''

 Script Output Indentation

-You can change the default inxi indentation of the single line items, but be aware that it won't really work right if it's less than the given 10, but if you want a bigger indentation you can do that.
+You can change the default inxi indentation of the single line items, but be aware that if it's less than the given 10, the line starter will be on its own line, and the data for that item will have an indent of 2.
+If you want a bigger indentation you can do that.
 Not recommended to change it though.